WOSPM/checker/README.md

 ### List of Existing Metrics

-To see the details of the metrics, click the metric title for detailed document.
+To see the details of the metrics, click the metric code for detailed document.

 | Code        | Title           | Description     |
 | ------------- |-------------|-------------|